Skip to content

 • Canonical unit test example: src/students/students.service.spec.ts

-• Canonical setup test examples: src/setup/setup.service.spec.ts, src/setup/step-handlers/departments.handler.spec.ts
+• Canonical setup test examples: src/setup/setup.service.spec.ts, src/setup/step-handlers/school-identity/grades.handler.spec.ts